ruk·si

 How to build a color palette:

-1. You are defining 5 colors using HSL color system.
+1. You are defining five colors using the HSL color system.

 2. Choose a base color, which is the middle color.

-• For monochromatic: Use the same hue for each color and change saturation and lightness of other 4 colors.
+• For monochromatic: Use the same hue for each color and change saturation and lightness of other four colors.

 • For analogous: Change the hue of non-base color to differ from the base color up to 60 degrees.
 Tune the palette by changing saturation and lightness.